Physical Evidence: Production

+Development

 The film was originally conceived as a sequel to Jagged Edge and was meant to have Glenn Close and Robert Loggia reprise their roles.
 The story was about a private investigator framed for murder and the female lawyer who defends him.
 The project was developed at Columbia Pictures but then head of production Guy McElwaine was replaced by David Puttnam, who, according to producer Martin Ransohoff, said that he did not want to make sequels (Puttnam denied this, saying his problem was the script "wasn't good and for no other reason... when there's a terrific script for Jagged Edge II Columbia will be anxious to make it".).
 Ransohoff decided to turn the script into an original story.
 "It's a good mystery on its own terms", he said.
 "I think the story is really more effective as an original.
 Because there wasn't an agreement with Loggia and Close, we had always designed the project to go either as a sequel or on its own terms."

 The film was distributed by Columbia Pictures between in the United States and Canada, with Rank Film Distributors handling foreign distribution.
 The film was produced by Martin Ransohoff who formed with Columbia, Rank Film Distributors and Vestron Video in 1986.